fpereiro/gotoB/tutorial/tutorial.md

 1. **Performance**: it took some time to retrieve the full page from the server (the internet was also much slower back then), and then some more time to re-render the page in the browser.
 2. **Abrupt transitions**: page transitions blanked the browser, especially if the connection was slow.
 Users had to wait for a while and hope that the webapp would come back after the page refresh.
-3. **Generic error page if the connection was lost**: if the connection was lost during a page refresh (which happened much more often back then), the browser would show a generic error page.
-If the page refresh was triggered by data sent by the user, this data would be lost.
-In other words, the webapp was completely gone if the connection had an issue.
+3. **Generic error page if the connection was lost**: if the connection was lost during a page refresh (which happened much more often back then), the browser would show a generic error page (such as "Connection Error - The Page You Requested Is Unavailable").
+If the page refresh was triggered by submitting a form, this data would be lost.
+In short, the webapp was completely gone if the connection had an issue.

 For all of these reasons, early webapps were rudimentary.
 But then Ajax came along, enabling modern webapps powered by JS.
-Boiled down to its essence, **Ajax** *is the use of JS to retrieve new data from the server and update the UI **without requiring a page refresh**.*
+Boiled down to its essence, **Ajax** is *the use of JS to retrieve new data from the server and update the UI **without requiring a page refresh**.*

 ```
-Without Ajax:
+Without Ajax, successful submission:

 ┌╌ Form page ╌───────────────────────────────┐
 │                                            │